skymethod/livewire-web/content/posts/podcast-hosts-by-episode-share.md

 slug: "podcast-hosts-by-episode-share"
 images:
 - ranking-2021-10.png
-date: 2021-10-07T17:40:00-05:00
+date: 2021-11-10T19:15:00-06:00
-lastmod: 2021-11-10T19:15:00-06:00
+lastmod: 2021-11-11T09:50:00-06:00
 draft: false
 ---
-*(Updated November 10, 2021)*

 One of the ways to measure the health of the current podcast ecosystem is to measure the number of _new episodes published_ in a given period.

 We looked at _every single new podcast episode published_ (about 2.0 million in October 2021) and identified which podcast hosting company it belongs to.

-We used the actual media file url (past any tracking redirects) to identify the host instead of the feed url domain, which can often undercount hosts that offer custom domains.
+We used the actual media file url (past any tracking redirects) to identify the host.
+It is not based on the feed url domain, which can often undercount hosts that offer custom domains.

 There are many market share numbers floating around out there for the various podcast hosting companies, but it's often difficult to compare apples to apples - especially when considering inactive shows.